 POINTING THE SILVER ARROW

 It lets you really feel the performance differences of the 11 cars on offer, too.
 The Mercedes smashes it in all areas, but look further down the field and you’ll have to adapt to some engineering shortcomings.

 The Sauber, for example, is nicely balanced but lacks aero.
 The Renault doesn’t slide, but lacks traction, and the Red Bull has an amazing chassis but gets laughed at on the straights by Hamilton and Vettel…

 You can get behind the wheel of the Haas, which is a new addition for 2016 along with the Azerbaijan street circuit.
-217mph on its long straight feels like hyper speed, particularly as it ticks along at 60fps.
+217mph on its long straight feels like hyper speed, particularly as it ticks along at 60fps on the PS4 version.

 It’s the totally revised career mode where you’ll find the biggest changes.
 It finally returns for 2016, with a depth of addictive immersion we’ve not seen before.